-Actions Target Safeguard principal Detail of action carried out Ensure activities do not Status Consider biodiversity in all Further Action/ Ambition Use consultants and liaise Monitored by species and habitats have negative impacts on species and the environment. activities with CCC Environmental Officer to manage and improve amenity and woodland areas.
+Actions Target Detail of action carried out Status Further Action/ Ambition Monitored by Safeguard principal species and habitats Ensure activities do not have negative impacts on species and the environment.
+Consider biodiversity in all activities Use consultants and liaise with CCC Environmental Officer to manage and improve amenity and woodland areas.
 Reduce or remove the use of herbicides.
 Minimal use of herbicides as a general policy.
 Maintenance programmes adjusted.
 Continue to amend maintenance plans to reduce further.
 Application records Maintenance programmes Maintain historical stone memorials to consider protecting lichen growth.
 Liaise with memorial masons and the general public.
 Provide information and signage.
 Cemetery management Restore and create habitats and resilient ecological networks Undertake tree and hedgerow planting programmes.
 Coppice woodland areas to increase biodiversity.
 Tree programmes undertaken at several sites.
 Grants and publically donated trees installed at several sites.
 Continue to seek further opportunities.
 Ongoing programme of tree and hedgerow management.
 Remove diseased and dead trees and create wildlife havens from log piles.
 Reservoir woodland management plan and tree surveys dictate management process.
 Record new tree and hedgerow planting areas.